bcgsc/NanoSim/README.md

                         Proportion of sense sequences.
 Overrides the value profiled in characterization stage.
 Should be between 0 and 1
-  --no_model_ir         Simulate intron retention events --perfect             Ignore profiles and simulate perfect reads --polya POLYA         Simulate polyA tails for given list of transcripts --fastq               Output fastq files instead of fasta files
+  --no_model_ir         Ignore simulating intron retention events --perfect             Ignore profiles and simulate perfect reads --polya POLYA         Simulate polyA tails for given list of transcripts --fastq               Output fastq files instead of fasta files